luckyadogun/zencoder/ckzfn97ic06rrlws1579l14fy.md

-## Getting Started With Smart Contracts?
+## Getting Started With Smart Contracts

 At the core of Web3 decentralized apps (Dapps) are wallets.